DaveParillo/cisc187-reader/docs/_sources/string+vector/byte_string.rst.txt

    {
-     char a[] = {'h', 'e', 'l', 'l', 'o', '\0'};  // the char array must be null terminated char b[] = {'h', 'e', 'l', 'l', 'o', 0};     // null == 0 char* c = "hello";                           // a string is just a special case of a char array
+     char a[] = {'h', 'e', 'l', 'l', 'o', '\0'};  // the char array must be null terminated char b[] = {'h', 'e', 'l', 'l', 'o', 0};     // null == 0 const char* c = "hello";                     // a string is just a special case of a char array

      for (int i = 0; a[i]; ++i) {                 // explain why this loop terminates
        printf ("%c %c %c\n", a[i], b[i], c[i]);